Donald Trump accepts Republican nomination with attack on Joe Biden | DW | 28.08.2020

 US President Donald Trump on Thursday brought the Republican National Convention (RNC) to a close by accepting his Republican Party's nomination for president.

-In a speech delivered from a huge stage on the White House front lawn he said he did so wiht "heart full of gratitude and boundless optimism," and described the upcoming election as "the most important in the history of our country."
+In a speech delivered from a huge stage on the White House front lawn he said he did so with a "heart full of gratitude and boundless optimism," and described the upcoming election as "the most important in the history of our country."

 In an attack on his Democrat rival Joe Biden, he said there had never been "a clearer choice between two parties, two visions, two philosophies," he said, going on to describe the Democrat agenda as "the most extreme set of proposals ever put forward by a major party nominee.''